 - Bath towels should be of smaller size and lighter weight to allow for quicker drying.
-In the rainy season, large heavy bath towels take too long to dry and can become musty. - Pillows should be washable and of medium weight/density. - Pillow Cases: Standard size pillow cases, 20"x30" are typical. - Plain colors are suitable. - Muslin, flannel, percale, poly-cotton (see bed sheets below) or other durable fabric is suitable. - Bed Sheets only complete sets. - Not too heavy or thick for drying purposes. - New sets are preferred.
-Purchase twin/single size and double/full size sheet sets. - Plain colors are preferred but basic prints are acceptable. - Muslin, flannel, percale, or other durable fabric is suitable. - Poly-cotton is usable if the percentage of cotton is higher than the polyester.
-Polyester fiber is not okay. - See Appendix 6 for a flowchart on what sheets are usable where.
+In the rainy season, large heavy bath towels take too long to dry and can become musty. - Pillows should be washable and of medium weight/density. - Pillow Cases: Standard size pillow cases, 20"x30" are typical. - Plain colors are suitable. - Muslin, flannel, percale, poly-cotton (see bed sheets below) or other durable fabric is suitable. - Bed Sheets only complete (1x flat sheet & 1x fitted sheet), matching sets. - Not too heavy or thick for drying purposes. - New sets are preferred.
+Purchase twin/single size and double/full size sheet sets. - No king size sheets. - Plain colors or prints are acceptable. - Muslin, flannel, percale, or other durable fabric is suitable. - Poly-cotton is usable if the percentage of cotton is higher than the polyester.
+Polyester fiber is not okay. - \circ See Appendix 6 for a flowchart on what sheets are usable where.